 - Early in the series, Naruto was also a minor case of Eyes Always Shut to play into his fox-like appearance.
 This trait gets dropped over time.
 The exact same happens with Kankuro, who keeps his eyes closed in most of his early appearances before dropping the trait completely.

-- Early in the Mist Village arc, Sasuke called Naruto a scaredy cat for freezing up in fear and getting poisoned with a smug grin on his face.
-Apart from Naruto using his insult as an Ironic Echo during the Forest Of Death, we never see Sasuke antagonize Naruto unprovoked like that again.
+- Early in the Mist Village arc, Sasuke called Naruto a scaredy-cat for freezing up in fear and getting poisoned with a smug grin on his face.
+Apart from Naruto using his insult as an Ironic Echo during the Forest Of Death, we never see Sasuke antagonize Naruto unprovoked like that again, and especially not with the taunting smile he showed there.
 Whenever Sasuke normally insults Naruto, it would be because he did something stupid, and he usually did it with his usual stoic expression.

 - Might Guy summons Ningame, a ninja turtle, in his first appearance.
 This is odd because Guy would pretty quickly establish he fights purely with taijutsu, and nothing else outside the databooks would indicate he was even capable of either ninjutsu or genjutsu.
 Ningame does get summoned once again years later in a rather funny scene that lampshades the whole bit.
 It's implied Guy specializes in taijutsu, but is capable of at least ninjutsu as well (though he is not good at it), and the reason we rarely see him do otherwise is likely because he continues to only use taijutsu to inspire Lee, who is quite literally incapable of performing the other types.

-- After beating Tenten, Temari is attacked by an enraged Rock Lee, but she blocks his attack easily with her closed fan and looks perfectly confident about fighting him at close quarters.
+- After beating Tenten, Temari is attacked by an enraged Rock Lee, but she blocks his attack easily with her closed fan and looks perfectly confident about fighting him at close quarters, and at the beginning of her match with Shikamaru she tries taking him out with a close-range physical attack, planning on trying it again near the conclusion.
 It's later established that Temari is a long-range specialist, who fights mostly with her wind jutsu and her summon beast Kamatari, and rarely uses any physical strikes or parries.